jainvpranav/NeuroRead/app/prompt.md

 ### For Mirror Writing:
 - Use the provided percentage score directly (no additional calculation needed)

+### For the detailed_text analysis:
+   - Start with what is dyslexia.
+   - Explain how the child needs paren't support.
+   - Elaborate the results in the simple terms without using any medical or technical jargons.
+   - Write in simple, accessible language appropriate for non-specialists
+   - Explain what each score means in practical terms.

 ## Output Requirements

 1. Generate a JSON response with the following structure: